Foster Program

 What if I am unsure about how to handle the animal I am fostering?

-We are happy to provide additional training and information to help guide you through whatever it is that you need.
+We will be with you every step of the way and are happy to provide additional training and information to help guide you through whatever it is that you need.

 Do I have to purchase my own supplies?

 The Humane Society of Macomb will provide the veterinary care, food and any supplies and medication needed.
-We appreciate your time and home for the animal.
+All that we ask is that you provide a safe and loving environment for whomever you wish to foster!

 How often do I need to come to the shelter?